vesavvo/design_patterns/markdown/examples/builder.md

       Director --> "1" BurgerBuilder
 ```

-> In this example, all resulting products implement the same [`Burger`](../../src/main/java/builder/burgers/Burger.java) interface, but the Builder pattern can be used to create products of different types.
+> In this example, all resulting products share the same [`Burger`](../../src/main/java/builder/burgers/Burger.java) superclass, but the Builder pattern can be used to create products from completely different class hierarchies.

 ## See in the Internet